zengapay/zengapay-php/README.md

 ### Sample Payment Request (Collection)

-The collections API enables you to deposit funds into your ZENGAPAY account by transferring the said funds from a mobile money account holder.
+The **Collections API** enables you to request funds from your customer(s) or any mobile money account holder and deposit the funds into your ZENGAPAY account .

 ```php
    $zengaPayAPI = new zengaPayAPI("api.zengapay.com");